 ABOUT MICHELLE PATRICK

-Behind the scenes, Michelle currently contributes to the arts community through her work at the Nevada Arts Council, where she focuses on statewide organizational community development initiatives and grant support.
-Her experience in arts administration includes roles with the City of Las Vegas, Denver Center for the Performing Arts and the Sundance Film Festival.
+Michelle currently serves as an arts administrator with the Nevada Arts Council, where she leads statewide organizational community development initiatives and provides critical grant support to artists and cultural institutions.
+Her administrative career includes significant roles with the City of Las Vegas, Denver Center for the Performing Arts, and the Sundance Film Festival.
+She has also served as a panelist for the National Endowment for the Arts.

 CAREER HIGHLIGHTS